 I specialize in upright and electric (fretted and fretless) basses and arranging for strings, horns, woodwinds, choir and full orchestra or jazz big band.
-I am known for a “straight ahead jazz”, smooth jazz, and R&B/Soul sound with lush textures and smooth lines.
-I can lay down both upright (pizz and arco) and bass guitar tracks.
+I am known for a “straight ahead jazz”, smooth jazz, and/or R&B/Soul sound with lush textures and smooth lines.
+I can record both upright (pizz and arco) and bass guitar tracks.
 I can record 1-2 instruments at a time, or larger instrumentation with 1-2 mics, and can produce arrangements using a combination of live and/or programmed instruments for a wide variety of sonic textures.

 I can confidently say that Philip Kuehn is my #1 call for my studio and live bass needs.
 With an incredibly vast musical vocabulary, Philip is able to deliver any genre of bass line needed and always gives me multiple takes of variations.
 If something isn't working to my liking, he is completely willing to rework the idea until it does work.
 As far as arranging goes, Philip gives special attention to supporting the melody and makes musical choices that heighten the emotion of the song and create a mood.
 I can't say enough about Philip and his abilities.